in-toto/in-toto/doc/source/command-line-tools/in-toto-run.rst

 ===========

 in-toto run is the main wrapper for in-toto to generate link metadata whlie carrying out a step.
-To do this, ir wraps any command passes and attempts to track all relevant information about the wrapped command's execution.
+To do this, it wraps any command passed and attempts to track all relevant information about the wrapped command's execution.